bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 As his dad looked at it, he said "yes, but then the stick would fall out, right?" not exactly impressed.

 "Right..."
 Adrex said, pulling the book back, tapping the back of his pen a few times at the page.
-"Then you could place the stick in the hole, drill a hole through the side of the handle and the stick, and place a pin in it" he said, drawing a small circle in the middle of the stick.
+"Then you could place the stick in the hole, drill another hole through the side of the handle and the stick, and place a pin in it" he said, drawing a small circle in the middle of the stick.

 His dad started nodding a bit.